 Jenny B was still close to what she’d done before, but without the shooting, Jenny A and Jan were an item over in Holland.
 The two sisters phoned quite regularly but it wasn’t quite the same and Jenny B felt it.

 Had there been a project going, he’d have let Jenny B go to it.

 And now one appeared.

 Someone had started scuttling boats.
 Apart from the cost of the boats, there was the loss of business, the skippers of those boats paid Miles the 5% as they always had and if the boat was in dry dock for repair they paid nothing – this is how they did things.
 But those boats were those men’s livelihoods and without those livelihoods, they were in trouble.

 It was difficult enough during the transition from the EU to the new Britain – the greedy ghouls had got in of course and monopolized things and if anything, things were worse than how they’d been before – it was not easy and Miles was forever getting advice on how the regulations had changed yet again.

-Now to have boats scuttled – scuttled mind, not wear and tear or age – was outrageous.
-He’d understand if they’d hit him via Laura or the Jennys, via some of his deals which didn’t affect any one else and it wasn’t as if the boats were more than 47% of the income – it was just that those innocent men were paying for his messing with the Man.
+Now, to have boats scuttled – scuttled mind, not wear and tear or age – this was outrageous.
+He’d understand if they’d hit him via Laura or the Jennies, via some of his deals which didn’t affect any one else and it wasn’t as if the boats were more than 47% of the income – it was just that those innocent men were paying for his messing with the Man.

 And it was not in a way which could be tracked – for weeks nothing happened – and then something else did.
-By the time third boat had been sunk, it was time to have a conference of high ups, plus the Jenny B and one or two others.
+By the time the third boat had been sunk, it was time to have a conference of high-ups, plus Jenny B and one or two others.

 The launch came into harbour, was docked, the guests came aboard by gangplank.
-They included one of his patrons, a risky gesture by the man to be seen out of his stronghold and openly associating with Miles.
+They included one of his patrons, a risky gesture by the man to be seen away from his stronghold and openly associating with Miles.